laurenrausch/M3.2-Lab/README.md

 ```bash
 npm install
 ```
-You will need npm installed to be able to run my tests!

 ## Step Two

-It is recommend you run this code inside of VSCode for best results.
-Once you have opened the repository, on a new command line, run the tests with the following command:

-    npm run test

-## Step Three

-You can run the website through Live Preview VSCode extension which will start the server for the webpage, run it with the following keystroke:
+You can run the website through Live Preview VSCode extension which will start the local server for the webpage, run it with the following keystroke:

     Ctrl+Shift+P
     Live Preview: Start Sever